 There was a time when this myth was actually pretty close to truth.
 However, with home offices becoming increasingly prevalent, this one-time fact has become predominantly fiction.
 Although claiming a home office does increase scrutiny, they’ve become common enough that there’s no need to be afraid of claiming a legit deduction.
 The one thing to be wary of is making sure your claim actually falls within the IRS definition of a home office.

 Myth number six: Students don't have to pay taxes

 This myth is actually partially true.
-A student is not required to pay taxes if they earned less than $9,000 during that tax year.
+A student that is a dependent of someone else, is not required to pay taxes if they earned less than $7,900 (for 2017) during that tax year.
 However, it’s typically in the student's best interest to file taxes anyway, because if they had an employer who withheld money for tax purposes, they are probably due a refund.